 The 2012 Avinodos Malbec was sourced from Oak Knoll (towards the southern part of the Napa Valley).
 Aromatically it is an elegant nose – showing notes of sandalwood, darker liqueur (some sweet notes), cedar box aromas and a floral component – lavender.
 The tannins show delicately on the front of the palate and linger on the finish becoming more complex towards the back of the palate.
 As with all the wines we tried, both in bottle and in barrel – this wine has very good acidity.

 Most of the wineries here are very small production and work with family owned vineyards.
-A number of the wineries in this business park also have adjoining tasting room for appointment only visits including Avinodos’ own small nicely appointed tasting room where you can taste their own wines as well as wines under the Gustavo brand.
+A number of the wineries in this business park also have adjoining tasting room for appointment only visits including Avinodos’ own small nicely appointed tasting room where visitors can taste their own wines as well as wines bottled under the J Moss brand.

-For more information about Avinodos and to reserve an appointment, visit: www.avinodos.com
+For more information about Avinodos, to join their wine club and or to make an appointment, visit: www.avinodos.com

 Original Tasting Room